build-wars/texmod/README.txt

-2.2) Using gcc (BUT you need the vc compiler!): change in the uMod_DX9 Directory and type: mingw32-make -f makefile.gcc mingw32-make -f makefile.gcc DI=1
+2.2) Using gcc (BUT you need the vc compiler!): change in the uMod_DXMain Directory and type: mingw32-make -f makefile.gcc HI=1 mingw32-make -f makefile.gcc DI=1
 mingw32-make -f makefile.gcc NI=1
-(note: you need to use the special MS Visual prompt) (note: with the options -j 4 you compile simultaneously with 4 threads)
+(note: you need to use the special MS Visual prompt)

 2.3) Using vc:
-change in the uMod_DX9 Directory and type: nmake -f makefile.vc nmake -f makefile.vc DI=1 nmake -f makefile.vc NI=1
+change in the uMod_DXMain Directory and type: nmake -f makefile.vc HI=1 nmake -f makefile.vc DI=1
+nmake -f makefile.vc NI=1
 (note: you need to use the special MS Visual prompt)